volcengine/terraform-provider-volcengine/website/docs/r/vefaas_kafka_trigger.html.markdown

 * `description` - (Optional) The description of the Kafka trigger.
 * `enabled` - (Optional) Whether to enable triggers at the same time as creating them.
 * `maximum_retry_attempts` - (Optional) The maximum number of retries when a function has a runtime error.
-* `starting_position` - (Optional) Specify the location where the messages in the Topic start to be consumed.
+* `starting_position` - (Optional, ForceNew) Specify the location where the messages in the Topic start to be consumed.

 The `kafka_credentials` object supports the following: